Amazing (Alex Lloyd song): Release history

+Lawsuit

+In 2008, Lloyd was sued for copyright over the song's lyrics by truck driver Mark O'Keefe.
+O'Keefe claimed that he wrote the lyrics on the back of a coaster after both Lloyd and O'Keefe played a gig at a Sydney pub back in 1991 and demanded royalties from Lloyd.
+The lawsuit was dismissed by the Federal Court in October 2009.

 Other uses

 In 2004 the song was licensed for use in advertisements for the Ford Territory 4-wheel drive (SUV) vehicle.
 It has been used in two other TV advertisements, reportedly earning Lloyd payments of "hundreds of thousands of dollars".

-In 2008, truck driver Mark O'Keefe sued Lloyd, claiming that the two of them wrote the song together on "a series of beer coasters" at a hotel in 1991 when Lloyd was 16, and that accordingly Lloyd owed him royalties.
-Lloyd denied ever meeting O'Keefe.
+In 2024 Woolworths used the song as the background to their 'Fresh Fuels The Best In All Of Us' campaign featuring Paralympic swimmer Col Pearse.